UCDavisLibrary/fin-server/docs/proxy-service/README.md

 ## Implementing a ProxyService

-A ProxyService is a simple web service that takes at proxied Fin HTTP request and responds however it wishes.
-The ProxyService `urlTemplate` can be configured to change the path for proxy request.
-ProxyRequest are access by appending /svc:[service name]/[service path] to a supported Fedora container path.
-Proxy sevices will show in the `link` header for supported containers.
+A ProxyService is a simple web service that takes at proxied Fin HTTP request and responding however it wishes.
+The ProxyService `urlTemplate` can be configured to change the path for the proxy request.
+ProxyServices are access by appending /svc:[service name]/[service path] to a supported Fedora container path.
+ProxyServices will show in the `link` header for supported containers.

 As an example we will look at the IFFF service ([Loris](https://github.com/loris-imageserver/loris)) provided in the [demo](../../services/loris).
 The Loris ProxyService is registered with the name `ifff` and has a host name `loris` with the service running on port 5004.
 So we want all requests to proxy as follows: